 Repeat prescriptions are available by producing the green slip issued by your doctor.
 Ask at your next appointment.
 Your prescription will be ready in two working days; if you enclose a stamped, self-addressed envelope we can post it to you.
 Repeat prescriptions can also be ordered via our website www.charnwoodcommunitymedicalgroup.co.uk.
-Please ask at reception for a registration form to use the service.
+Please ask at reception for a registration form to use the service (ID will be required to activate this service).
 Your usual pharmacy can also obtain repeat prescriptions for you.

 What is it?

-We are delighted to be able to offer our patients the Electronic Prescription Service (EPS) service from 28.01.15
+We are delighted to be able to offer our patients the Electronic Prescription Service (EPS) service.

 The Electronic Prescription Service (EPS) is an NHS service.
 It gives you the chance to change how your GP sends your prescription to the place you choose to get your medicines or appliances from.

 If you collect your repeat prescriptions from your GP you will not have to visit your GP practice to pick up your paper prescription.
 Instead, your GP will send it electronically to the place you choose, saving you time.

 You will have more choice about where to get your medicines from because they can be

 collected from a pharmacy near to where you live, work or shop.

 You may not have to wait as long at the pharmacy as there will be time for your repeat prescriptions to be ready before you arrive.

 Yes, if you have a stable condition and you: